CUNY Lehman College logo

 Key Highlights

-• Served as the main national training ground for 95,000 women military volunteers (WAVES and SPARS) during World War II.
+• Historically significant campus: Served as a national training ground for 95,000 women military volunteers during World War II.

-• Hosted the inaugural American meetings of the United Nations Security Council in 1946.
+• Site of global diplomacy: Hosted the first United Nations Security Council sessions in the U.S. in 1946.

-• Features a commemorative plaque from the United Nations Association, recognizing its historical role.
+• Recognized by the UN: Received a commemorative plaque from the United Nations Association for its role in the organization's early history.

 Timeline